-The division also offers the Master of Computing Studies degree program that is available for qualified BS graduates.
-For more information, see the Graduate Catalog or access the division Web site atwww.east.asu.edu/ctas/dcst.
+The division also offers the Master of Computing Studies and the Master of Technology with a concentration in computer systems degree programs that are available for qualified BS graduates.
+For more information, see the Graduate Catalog or access the division Web site at www.poly.asu.edu/ctas/dcst.